Australia FAQ: Your questions answered

 Because Australia is so massive, there’s far too much for you to see or do in one trip, or even one lifetime.
 It all depends on what you’re into!
-For sun and sea, Western Australia’s Dunsborough, New South Wales’ Byron Bay and pretty much all of Queensland will fit the bill nicely.
+For sun and sea, Western Australia’s South West, New South Wales’ Byron Bay and pretty much all of coastal Queensland will fit the bill nicely.
 If music, art and culture are your go-tos, look no further than the urban metropolises of Melbourne and Sydney.
 Like it hot?
 Visit Cairns, Broome or Darwin.
 Looking for something more chilled?
 Victoria’s Phillip Island, New South Wales’ Blue Mountains or the stunning island state of Tasmania have you covered.
 For something truly special and uniquely Australian, a trip to the Red Centre and Uluru will be a once-in-a-lifetime exprerience – but remember to allow plenty of travel time.

 Very much yes.
 Aussies are characteristically laid back, and even more so when you get out of the big cities.
 Though it’s obviously a caricature, the famous Crocodile Dundee archetype portrays a certain type of Australian with surprising accuracy.
 But Australia is now also the most ethnically diverse country on the planet, so you’re sure to find people of all colours, creeds and religions here who share the Aussie willingness to lend a hand without expecting anything in return.

 Yes - Australia is generally a safe destination to visit with a stable political system and low crime rate.
-Just remember to take simple precautions and exercise common sense, and you'll have no dramas.
+Just remember to take simple precautions and exercise common sense, and you're unlikely to experience any dramas.

 When travelling in rural areas, be aware that bushfires are relatively common and do frequently check the daily Fire Danger system (which can result in total fire bans).
 Also note that hitchhiking is unsafe and even illegal in some states.
 Check out this resource for more info about safety.